archibalduk/EHM_DAL/README.md

 Data can be accessed using [QModelIndex](https://doc.qt.io/qt-6/qmodelindex.html) or EHM DAL's Pointer class.

+**EHM DAL is presently a work in progress and should be considered alpha quality.**

 **Visit the [EHM DAL wiki](https://github.com/archibalduk/EHM_DAL/wiki) for class references, guides and tutorials.**

 ## Features